Skip to main content

 Notifications of Fraud (NOF)

-Items shown as status "unknown" in the Disputes tab are what is called Notifications of Fraud.
+Items shown as status "unknown" in the Disputes tab are what are called Notifications of Fraud.
 A Notification of Fraud (NOF) is an alert from a cardholder's bank to a merchant indicating potential fraudulent activity on a transaction, but it's not a chargeback yet, and no money is withdrawn from the merchant's account.

 Other Options for Managing Chargebacks